schulportalhessen/moodle-report_sphorphanedfiles/README.md

 ## Capabilitys
 (README_capability.png)
-A new capability "sphorphandfiles:view" is added and is set to "allowed" for the role "teacher".
+A new capability "sphorphandfiles:view" is added and is set to "allowed" for the role "editingteacher".

 ## Settings in websiteadministration
 (README_settings.png)

-- report_sphorphanedfiles_isactive: Activate report
+- report_sphorphanedfiles/isactive: Activate report

 When activate the report can be started in the coursenavigation.

-- report_sphorphanedfiles_isactiveforadmin: Activate report for siteadmin
+- report_sphorphanedfiles/isactiveforadmin: Activate report for siteadmin

 When activate an admin can start report in the coursenavigation regardless status isactive for normal users.

 ## Changelog ##
+[v1.0.8]

+- issues #1 - #7

+[v1.0.7]

 [v1.0.6]

 - supports section summary